Softala-MLOPS/Security/CSC user guide.md

 ## I) CSC setup

-1. Set up your account in [CSC](https://my.csc.fi/welcome) using HAKA Login (this might takes up to 30 minutes, so no worries if it doesn't allow you in instantly)
+1. Set up your account in [CSC](https://my.csc.fi/welcome) using HAKA Login.
+(This might take up to 30 minutes, so don't worry if it doesn't instantly allow you in.)
-2. Create a new project, you should see a button to create new project either in your dashboard pane or in your project pane (this also might takes a while)
+2. Create a new project.
+You should see a button to create a new project either in your dashboard pane or in your project pane.
+(This might also take a while.)
-3. Once you had your own project you should be able to access it in your project pane
+3. Once you have your own project, you should be able to access it through your project pane.
-4. When you are in your project, scroll down and there should be a tab call "Services"
+4. When you are in your project, scroll down and there should be a tab called "Services".
-5. Add service and choose cPouta as the service to run
+5. Add service and choose cPouta as the service to run.
-6. Login in to cPouta using haka (this also will takes a while)
+6. Login in to cPouta using haka.
+(This will take a while.)

 ## II) cPouta setup

 ### a) Security Group Setup
-1. Once you are in cPouta navigate to Security Groups: Network -> Security Groups
+1. Once you are in cPouta, navigate to Security Groups: Network -> Security Groups.
-2. Create a new security group (DO NOT MODIFY THE DEFAULT SECURITY GROUP IF YOU DON'T KNOW WHAT YOU ARE DOING)
+2. Create a new security group (DO NOT MODIFY THE DEFAULT SECURITY GROUP IF YOU DON'T KNOW WHAT YOU ARE DOING).
-3. Once the new security group had been created you can modify the rule by press on Manage Rules
+3. Once the new security group has been created, you can modify the rules by pressing "Manage Rules".
-4. Create a new rule by press on "Add Rule"
+4. Create a new rule by pressing "Add Rule".
 5. Choose SSH, HTTP and HTTPS as rules.
 Leave the rest as it is.

-For more information on what does all this step means please consult the [user guide make by CSC](https://docs.csc.fi/cloud/pouta/launch-vm-from-web-gui/#setting-up-ssh-keys)
+For more information on what these steps mean, please consult the [user guide made by CSC](https://docs.csc.fi/cloud/pouta/launch-vm-from-web-gui/#setting-up-ssh-keys).

 ### b) Key Pairs Setup
-1. Navigate to Key Pairs: Compute -> Key Pairs
+1. Navigate to Key Pairs: Compute -> Key Pairs.
-2. Either import SSH key pair that you had made or create a new key pair by press on Create Key Pair
+2. Either import a SSH key pair you have made or create a new key pair by pressing "Create Key Pair".
-3. Name your key pair, try to name it in lower case, no space, and no special characters.
-Key type is SSH Key **Important:** The key will be save automatically to your computer once you press "Create Key Pair".
-This will be the only way to access the computer so don't lose it.
-Type file should be ".pem" for window and linux, for mac it will be ".cer"
+3. Name your key pair - try to name it in lower case, no space, and no special characters.
+Key type is SSH Key.
+**Important:** The key will be saved automatically to your computer once you press "Create Key Pair".
+This will be the only way to access the virtual machine, so don't lose it.
+File type should be ".pem" for Windows and Linux, for Mac it will be ".cer"

-Again for more information please consult the [CSC user guide](https://docs.csc.fi/cloud/pouta/launch-vm-from-web-gui/#setting-up-ssh-keys)
+For more information please consult the [user guide made by CSC](https://docs.csc.fi/cloud/pouta/launch-vm-from-web-gui/#setting-up-ssh-keys).

 ### c) Instances setup
 1. Navigate to Instances: Compute -> Instances